 These events unfolding around the world carry implications for the business-as-usual practices of global companies.
 And similar to how India’s usage of its groundwater is unsustainable, the current practices of most companies aren’t sustainable either.
 The changing dynamics of water, energy and food affect business operations thoroughly.
 A change in price or availability, for example, in one of these commodities impacts a business from its factory floor to its corporate offices.

-found that 60% of the companies surveyed indicated water would negatively affect profitability and growth within the next five years.
-80% of respondents said the resource will affect where companies' locate facilities.
+A recent study found that 60% of the companies surveyed indicated water would negatively affect profitability and growth within the next five years.
+80% of respondents said the resource will affect where companies’ locate facilities.

 The drought that took hold of Texas in 2011 directly contributed to shuttered operations – like a meat processing plant in Plainview – and job loss.
 It also prevented growth of the power sector despite significant demand for it in the state.
-There wasn't enough water available to ensure steady production of electricity.
-This instability in the energy sector prevented major businesses
+There wasn’t enough water available to ensure steady production of electricity.
+This instability in the energy sector prevented major businesses from locating there.

 The water shortages that businesses in Texas struggle with are just one challenge companies face regarding the nexus.
 Businesses often share water sources with other actors outside of the sector like farmers and local residents.
 And with multiple users often drawing from the same water source, what one does impacts the other.
 Fertilizers from farming activities that pollute a watershed can render it unusable for other actions.
 Realizing that natural resources are shared can encourage competing demands to address the matter holistically at a landscape level.

 A landscape approach to the nexus also carries social implications for the local populations and perhaps beyond.
 Because ecologically friendly farming practices, for example, that preserve a source of clean water for all users also provides sustainable livelihoods for local populations.